Mentor Information and Responsibilities

 The MLEF provides an educational experience and is not a job or form of employment.
-The Fellow is not an employee, and thus the types of projects for which you can arrange are restricted.
-For example, the project should not include work activities that are reserved for federal employees, nor should the project require the Fellow to provide expert advice; supervise, mentor, hire or fire anyone; have budget, program management or signature authority; carry an official job title; or function in any way as a representative of the federal government.
+The Participant is not an employee, and thus the types of projects for which you can arrange are restricted.
+For example, the project should not include work activities that are reserved for federal employees, nor should the project require the Participant to provide expert advice; supervise, mentor, hire or fire anyone; have budget, program management or signature authority; carry an official job title; or function in any way as a representative of the federal government.

 - Provide a nurturing and stimulating intellectual atmosphere.

 - Encourage your Participant to continue their education.